Hands-on with the Outstanding Cubot P20

 Storage: 64GB (52.90GB available)(Read Speed 150MB/s | Write Speed 140MB/s)(expandable up to 256GB)

-Cubot have included a 5V/2amp quick charger, which doesn’t compete with likes of Qualcomm Quick-Charge or OnePlus Dash-Charge, but will have the phone fully charged in a few hours.
+Cubot have included a 5V/2amp quick charger, which doesn’t compete with likes of Qualcomm Quick-Charge or OnePlus Dash-Charge, but will charge the phone fully in less than two hours.

 Further Reading: Smartphones with EPIC Battery-Life

 Testing both the incoming and outgoing calls on the Cubot P20 revealed no issues.
 Voices sounded more rounded on the Galaxy S8, but were still clear and legible on the Cubot P20.

 There are two speaker grills on the P20, but bottom left is for symmetry-only.
 I did find that when gaming, my finger occasionally blocked and muffled the single speaker.

 Regarding volume, the speaker reaches a very high max-volume but lacks bass and depth.

 What’s in the box?